Bose 700 Headphones Wireless Headphones Review

 Cons

-The Bose Headphones 700 are very good for commute and travel.
+The Bose Headphones 700 are good for commute and travel.
 They're comfortable and have a long battery life, ideal for international flights and long days on the go.
 They can block out the sound of bus and plane engines and chatter from other passengers.
 However, their bulky design isn't the most portable.

 Pros